Skip to content Skip to Chat

 OVERVIEW

-What Is a Computer Scientist?
+What is a Computer Scientist?

 One of several career paths available to individuals with a computer science degree, computer scientists partner with companies that need specific technological solutions.
 Perhaps a healthcare organization needs a platform that makes it easier for patients to schedule appointments.
 Maybe a storefront needs a way to catalog inventory in real time.
 Whatever the issue, computer scientists leverage skills in coding and network management to create solutions according to company needs.